Jewish Wedding Ceremony: God's Covenant of Love & Grace

 🧠 Study & Reflection

 In Jewish custom, after betrothal the bridegroom would leave to prepare a home for his bride—usually an addition to his father’s house.
 The bride waited, not knowing the hour of his return, but trusting he would come.
 In John 13–14, Jesus takes the role of that bridegroom.
 He assures His disciples that though He departs, His love and promise remain.
-We are called to wait expectantly and faithfully, keeping our hearts ready for His return.
+We, the Church, are called to wait expectantly and faithfully, keeping our hearts ready for His return.

 🎉 Session 3 — The Wedding & Union: Eternal Joy (45–60 mins)